The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Comparison of spaces constructed from simplicial presheaves

 \section{Comparison of spaces constructed from simplicial presheaves}

 In Sections~\ref{sec:L_I H and first spaces from presheaves} and~\ref{sec:S_e and its properties} we have seen several ways of extracting a space from a simplicial presheaf on $\Cart$.
-The main goal of this section is to establish comparisons between the resulting spaces.
-In particular, these comparisons are useful tools in applications of the $\RN$-local homotopy theory of simplicial presheaves, such as in Section~\ref{sec:Whitehead Thm}.
+The main goal of Section~\ref{sec:comparison results} is to establish comparisons between the resulting spaces.
+We use these to show that $S_e$ is a model for the homotopy colimit of $\Cart^\opp$-shaped diagrams of simplicial sets in Section~\ref{sec:S_e as hocolim}.
+In Section~\ref{sec:Approx Thm for mfds} we show that applying $S_e$ to the presheaf associated to a manifold reproduces the homotopy type of the topological space underlying the manifold.